KEXO

-KEXO (1230 AM) is a radio station serving Grand Junction, Colorado and vicinity with a sports radio format affiliated with ESPN Radio.
-This station is under ownership of Townsquare Media.
+KEXO (1230 AM) was a radio station serving Grand Junction, Colorado, and vicinity with a sports radio format affiliated with ESPN Radio.
+This station was owned by Townsquare Media.
+It operated from 1948 to 2025.

-The radio tower for KEXO, located near downtown.

 History

 KEXO began broadcasting February 29, 1948, on 1230 kHz with 250 watts power (full-time).
 It was licensed to Voice of Western Colorado.

-Later, power was raised to 1000 watts days, but returned to 250 watts at sunset.
+Later, power was raised to 1,000 watts days, but returned to 250 watts at sunset.
 Studios were located in a downtown storefront, with news wire machines facing the street, and an observation window where pedestrians could watch the DJ at work.
 KEXO's former studios were located on North 25th Street in Grand Junction from 1948 until 1963.
-In 1963, KEXO's studios were relocated after their own former studios were demolished by a fire.
+In 1963, KEXO's studios were relocated after the previous studios were demolished by a fire.
 The station was a Top 40 station for Grand Junction for many years, which then turned to adult contemporary in the mid to late 1970s.
 "Music & More 1230 KEXO" was its slogan.

-On January 18, 2021, KEXO began simulcasting on 96.5 FM via translator K243CP.
+Cumulus Media swapped KEXO and its other Grand Junction stations, along with its clusters in Augusta, Bangor, and Presque Isle, Maine; Binghamton, New York; Bismarck, North Dakota; Killeen–Temple and Odessa–Midland; New Bedford, Massachusetts; Sioux Falls, South Dakota; and Tuscaloosa, Alabama, to Townsquare Media in 2012 in exchange for Townsquare's stations in Bloomington and Peoria, Illinois, and $116 million.
+At the time of the swap, KEXO programmed a talk format.